mhujoel/STRs/postprocess/README.md

 5 sets of 3 columns: (1) number of anchored IRR, (2) number of IRR pairs, and (3) whether IRR pair can be assigned to a locus (only repeat locus with given motif + anchored IRR); 5 sets correspond to different definitions of IRR:

-``nAnchorIrr nIRRpairs assignIRRpair``: motif appeared in the read at least 70, 45, 32, 25, or 20 times for di-, tri-, tetra-, penta-, and hexa-nucleotide motifs
+``nAnchorIrr nIRRpairs assignIRRpair``: motif appeared in the read greater than 70, 45, 32, 25, or 20 times for di-, tri-, tetra-, penta-, and hexa-nucleotide motifs

 ``nStrictAnchorIrr nIRRpairs_Strict assignStrictIRRpair``: 145 base pairs of pure repeat